Darius662/WindowsScripts/UsersAndGroupsScripts/README.md

 **Group membership errors:**
 - Verify the group exists before adding members
 - Some system groups have restrictions on membership
+- For domain users: Ensure the domain is accessible and the user account exists
+- Domain user format issues: Try both 'username' and 'DOMAIN\username' formats

 ### Log Files
 The import script creates detailed logs at the specified location (default: `ImportLog.txt`).
 Check this file for detailed information about any issues.